Within two weeks at Pritikin, the swelling in Gloria’s feet had subsided substantially.

 Reducing Fluid Retention

-Notes Dr. Jay Kenney, PhD, RD, a nutrition researcher and educator at Pritikin for 32 years: “Typically, reducing salt intake and eating healthier foods, which we teach at Pritikin, can reduce fluid retention not only in the feet and ankles but also in the lungs.
+Notes Kimberly Gomer, Director of Nutrition at the Pritikin Center: “Typically, reducing salt intake and eating healthier foods, which we teach at Pritikin, can reduce fluid retention not only in the feet and ankles but also in the lungs.
 In fact, many people with heart failure who begin living Pritikin-style no longer need their diuretic pills.”

 To understand the role that healthy food and fitness play in arresting heart failure and symptoms like swollen feet, let’s step back a bit to discuss heart failure in general.